A MOTHER’S DAY PLEA – PEACE FOR THE MOTHERS OF MISSING CHIBOK GIRLS

 But as I thank the Lord for my own mother and pray that He will bless her and keep providing for her in all her spiritual and physical needs, I cannot help thinking of the more than 200 mothers of the Chibok girls who remain missing more than a year since their abduction on April 2014.

-The government has rescued hundreds of women and children from Boko Haram camps in the Sambisa Forest, and for that we praise the Lord.
+The government has rescued hundreds of women and children from an extremist group that is located primarily in Northern Nigeria camps in the Sambisa Forest, and for that we praise the Lord.
 But there has been no sign of the Chibok girls, and it is their mothers that I will also be thinking about on Sunday.

 For me to imagine what these mothers are going through is impossible.
 I do not know the anguish they are experiencing: the sleepless nights, the constant stress, the unceasing see-saw between hope and despair, the desire to want know what has become of their daughters.

 Although I cannot fathom what they have been through, there is One that knows the depths of their suffering.
 Jesus is not unfamiliar with their pain.
 He has walked the dusty roads of this Earth and willingly submitted Himself to evil men and their evil systems.
 He, too, had a Parent in God the Father who lost His Child – his only Beloved – in order to set me free.

 The counsels of God are far above the wisdom of human beings.
 I don’t know what His purposes are for the Chibok girls and their parents.
 But He promised to not let our pain and anguish be fruitless and futile.
 Holding on to that promise, my prayer this Mother’s Day is that He will visit these mothers and minister to them.
 My prayer for them is peace that surpasses all of their understanding and all of my understanding.
 I pray for supernatural peace that will enable them to say, “I don’t understand.
 But I trust.”